 They were among 11,287 deaths recorded across Scotland.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in East Dunbartonshire.

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

-The figures also show that nine in 10 people in East Dunbartonshire have received two doses of a Covid-19 vaccine.
+The figures also show that more than four in five people in East Dunbartonshire have received a booster dose of a Covid-19 vaccine.

-The latest figures show 77,228 people had received both jabs by August 23 (Monday) – 89% of those aged 18 and over, based on mid-2020 population estimates from the Office for National Statistics.
+The latest figures show 77,182 people had received a booster or third dose by March 24 (Thursday) – 82% of those aged 12 and over, based on mid-2020 population estimates from the Office for National Statistics.

-Across Scotland, 79% of people aged 16 and above had received a second dose of the jab.
+Across Scotland, 73% of people aged 12 and above had received a booster.